Rangers vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- Tyler Anderson (1-0) will take the mound for the Angels, his sixth start of the season.
+- The Angels' Reid Detmers (0-2) will make his sixth start of the season.

-- He has earned a quality start two times in five starts this season.
+- He has started five games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Anderson has two starts in a row of five innings or more.
+- Detmers has three starts of five or more innings this season in five chances.
+He averages 5.2 innings per outing.

 |Opponent